arpcard/aro/README.md

 ## License

-Ontologies at the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/download) are freely available under the [Creative Commons CC-BY license version 4.0](https://creativecommons.org/licenses/by/4.0/)
+Ontologies at the [Comprehensive Antibiotic Resistance Database](https://card.mcmaster.ca/download) are freely available under the [Creative Commons CC-BY license version 4.0](LICENSE).

+## Contributing

+The Antibiotic Resistance Ontology (ARO) is continuously improved by the Comprehensive Antibiotic Resistance Database (CARD) curation team, with updates released every 1-3 months here and at the CARD website.
+This repo (https://github.com/arpcard/aro) does not accept pull requests, instead please request additions or modifications to the ARO either here via https://github.com/arpcard/aro/issues or at https://github.com/arpcard/amr_curation.
+The curation team will work with you to incorporate your suggestions into the next release of the ARO.

-## Versions
+## Stable Release Versions

-### Stable release versions

 The latest version of the ontology can always be found at: